Israel–South Korea relations

-Israel–South Korea relations refers to the diplomatic, commercial and cultural ties between Israel and South Korea.
+Israel–South Korea relations are the diplomatic, commercial and cultural ties between the State of Israel and the Republic of Korea.
 South Korea has maintained relations with Israel since 1948, and in 1962 both states initiated official diplomatic relations.
 Israel and South Korea have expressed interest in strengthening the relationship in all areas, particularly defence, but also renewable energy, science and technology, and bilateral trade.
 Israel and South Korea signed a free trade agreement in 2021.

-Israel recognizes the Republic of Korea as the sole legitimate government in the Korean Peninsula and has never recognized the legitimacy of North Korea, which has also never recognized Israel.
+Since 1988, North Korea has recognized the Palestine as the sole legitimate government of the historic Palestinian territories, excluding the Golan Heights under Israeli control.
+In contrast, Israel only recognizes South Korea as the sole legitimate government of the Korean Peninsula and has never recognized North Korea.

 Early history

 Korea and Israel established official diplomatic relations on April 10, 1962.
 However, relations began immediately following the outbreak of the Korean War in 1950.
 David Ben-Gurion, the Israeli Prime Minister at the time, supported sending Israeli troops to join UN forces in Korea.
-However, the political party Mapam was opposed to such measures as it favoured relations with North Korea over the South.
+However, the then-ruling party Mapai was opposed to such measures as it favoured relations with North Korea over the South.
 As a compromise, instead of sending troops, the government sent $100,000 in medical and food supplies to the South Korean government.

 The resolution of the Korean War strengthened relations between Israel and South Korea.
 Israel shifted its founding foreign policy of non-identification with aligning itself with the United States and United Nations.
 The relationship started less than two years after the founding of both nations.